madeintandem/tabs/README.md

 # Tabs

-Tabs is a redis-backed metrics tracker that supports counts, sums, averages, and min/max stats sliceable by the minute, hour, day, week, month, and year.
+Tabs is a redis-backed metrics tracker that supports counts, sums, averages, and min/max, and task based stats sliceable by the minute, hour, day, week, month, and year.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'tabs'
+    gem 'tabs', '~> 0.6.1'

 And then execute: